PHR has been investigating human rights violations in Iraq for three decades.

 In 1998 PHR’s report, “Winds of Death,” contained evidence that Iraq’s army had attacked Kurdish villages with bombs containing mustard gas and an unknown lethal nerve agent.

 In the report, PHR investigators used a survey and medical examinations to corroborate accounts of chemical weapons attacks.
 In 1993, their findings were further supported by soil samples taken by a PHR and Human Rights Watch team investigating casualties of the Anfal Campaign.
 Those samples were analyzed by the British Chemical & Biological Defence Establishment (CBDE), a British Ministry of Defence laboratory.
 The CBDE tests found trace amounts of the compounds that comprise mustard gas and sarin.

 In the post-9/11 period, PHR warned of the serious risk to the health and human rights of the Iraqi people in the event of war.
 We also highlighted the grave health consequences and legal requirements surrounding the interrogation, torture, and ill-treatment of detainees, and called on the U.S. government to clarify the involvement of health professionals in these brutal methods.

-PHR’s current work in Iraq is centered on building up the country’s ability to investigate international crimes and acts of sexual violence.
+PHR’s current work in Iraq is spearheaded by our Program on Sexual Violence in Conflict Zones and is centered on building up the country’s ability to investigate international crimes and acts of sexual violence.
 This includes documentation of crimes against the long-persecuted Yazidi people, who suffered a brutal 2014 attack by ISIS in which thousands of men, women, boys, and girls were killed, forced into flight, or abducted, raped, and enslaved.